security-tools/burp-control/README.md

   Commands:

-    crawl [config]             Crawl using the specified configuration file scan [config]              Scan using the specified configuration file report [options] [config]  Generate a report using the specified configuration file start [config]             Stopping Burp using the specified configuration file stop [config]              Stopping Burp using the specified configuration file status [config]            Return the Burp status using the specified configuration file
+    crawl [config]             Crawl using the specified config file scan [config]              Scan using the specified config file report [options] [config]  Generate a report using the specified config file start [config]             Start Burp Suite using the specified config file stop [config]              Stop Burp Suite using the specified config file status [config]            Return the Burp Suite status using the specified config file

 ```